Suboxone is a medication that is used to treat addiction.

 - Upset stomach or vomiting—Take the pill after you have eaten.
 Take an antacid product as directed by your doctor.

 - Mood swings—Exercise more.
 Do fun things that do not involve the old drug lifestyle.
 Relax.
 Talk to your substance abuse treatment provider.
+FAQ at the FDA site.

 Serious side effects